redecentralize/alternative-internet/README.md

 - [Seafile](http://seafile.com) is a cloud software similar to owncloud, with clients for Windows, Mac, Linux, Android and iOS.
 Server for Linux and Raspberry Pi.
 - [Sia](https://sia.tech) is the leading decentralized cloud storage platform.
 No signups, no servers, no trusted third parties.
 Sia leverages blockchain technology to create a data storage marketplace that is more robust and more affordable than traditional cloud storage providers.
 Instead of using a centralized provider, peers on Sia rent storage from each other.
 Sia itself stores only the storage contracts formed between parties, using a Bitcoin-style blockchain.
 - [Skynet](https://siasky.net) is a decentralized CDN and file sharing platform for devs.
 Skynet is the storage foundation for a Free Internet!
-- [Swarm](https://swarm.ethereum.org) is a distributed storage platform and content distribution service, a native base layer service of the ethereum web3 stack.
-It uses the ethereum economy to incentivize P2P storage.

 - [Tahoe-LAFS](https://tahoe-lafs.org) is a Free and Open cloud storage system.
 It distributes your data across multiple servers.
 Even if some of the servers fail or are taken over by an attacker, the entire filesystem continues to function correctly, preserving your privacy and security.
 - [Thali](http://thaliproject.org/) is an open source personal data store that syncs across one or more of your devices, and (selectively, via one or more apps) to one or more more trusted peers.
 Data store: Couchbase Lite (open source, NoSQL, multi-master sync).
 Trust model: public key exchange, mutual SSL authentication.
 Network transport: HTTPS.
 P2P mechanisms: local/ad-hoc, or Tor (using hidden services).
-- [VirtKick](https://www.virtkick.io/) is your self-hosted DigitalOcean.
-Take cloud back to your computer, home network or a dedicated server.
-Manage virtual machines, Docker containers and create 1-click apps.
 - [Arweave](https://arweave.org/) is permanent and decentralized storage network.

 ## Collaborative Web Editors